gramineproject/gramine/Documentation/sgx-setup.rst

 ===========================

 .. note ::
-   Currently, Gramine has only the SGX backend.
-This page describes how to set up the SGX environment on your platform.
+   Currently, Gramine has two backends: `direct` (execution on the host Linux OS) and `sgx` (execution inside an SGX enclave).
+The `direct` backend doesn't require any specific environment.
+Thus, this page describes how to set up the SGX environment on your platform.

 Gramine with SGX support requires several features from your system: